ay-ayron/Coursera/Course 3 - Getting and Cleaning Data/Peer-Graded Assignment/README.md

----
-title: "Getting and Cleaning Data Peer-Graded Assignment"
+# Getting and Cleaning Data Peer-Graded Assignment"
-author: "Aaron Aziz"
-date: "7/2/2020"
-output: html_document
----

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following: